aagricola/19-NM/03-week_PS/README.md

 ## Homework
 - Finish two truths and a fiction assignment
+- If you are presenting next week, send me your topic this week sometime.
 - Readings:
   - Typography: Section 4 Intro (you can read the whole thing but only the intro is required)
   - Stop Stealing Sheep